Head of the Passaic

 - Hosted By: Nereid Boat Club, Inc.

-Revised Rules of the 2016 Head of the Passaic Regatta
+Rules of the 2019 Head of the Passaic Regatta

 a.
 All entries must be registered via Regatta Central and paid for by the deadline posted on Regatta Central.
 Late entries may be accepted at the discretion of the Race Director.
 Late entries that are accepted will be assessed an additional late entry fee equal to 50% of the entry fee.
 Unpaid entries will not be permitted to race.

 b.
 Complete registration information must be submitted by the registration deadline.
 Missing or fictitious ages, names, abbreviations, initials, etc. must be corrected by the registration deadline.
 Entries with incomplete information will be deemed scratched and treated as such.